BachoSeven/dotfiles/README.md

 ━━ ━━┛ ┛ ┛  ┛━━┛━━┛━━┛
 ```

-This is a personal dotfiles repository set up as suggested on https://news.ycombinator.com/item?id=11071754 by Streaky Cobra.
+This are my dotfiles set up as a bare git repo and managed with [dotbare](https://github.com/kazhala/dotbare)

 ## Current Setup